You don’t have an account yet? Then register now and save time when making your bookings!

 In all our hotels' locations a FreeCityTicket is included.
 This enables guests to use all of the local public transport free of charge.

-Our tastefully furnished standard rooms are finished in gentle shades and are also available as smokers' rooms.
+Our tastefully furnished standard rooms are finished in gentle shades.
 You will get relaxed night's sleep here.

 A photographic art project by Alexandra Heide and Rico Lützner.